Projects

 Coming soon…

-Fractal networks are of particular interest because their structure gives rise to distinctive features, such as long-range degree correlations manifested in hub repulsion (Rozenfeld et al. 2008).
+Fractal networks are of particular interest due to their well-defined structural scale invariance, which gives rise to distinctive features such as long-range degree correlations manifested as hub repulsion (Rozenfeld et al. 2008).
+Fractal network models therefore provide a natural analytical framework for studying network coarse-graining and renormalization.

 NoteBifractality